 It is equally important that IFM Activity Areas include all areas contemplated for commercial harvesting.
-In cases where the Activity Area is a subset of the areas planned for commercial harvesting in a FMP, it must include a proportional distribution of age classes compared to the areas planned for commercial harvesting to ensure against selective inclusion of forested stands that otherwise would not have been at risk of harvest for long periods of
+In cases where the Activity Area is a subset of the areas planned for commercial harvesting in a FMP, it must include a proportional distribution of age classes compared to the areas planned for commercial harvesting to ensure against selective inclusion of forested stands that otherwise would not have been at risk of harvest for long periods of time.
+The age class distribution of the Activity Area must be within 5% of the distribution for the entire harvest area under the FMP.
+Only age stands that have been harvested should be included in the assessment of age classes; the age class assessment should be separated by even aged vs. uneven aged management units and categorized by years since last harvest in 5-year intervals.

 &lt;sup>13 The rotational timeframe used for sustainability planning is recognized as a variable concept that is determined by landowners based on analysis of economics and forest dynamics.
 Additionally, the rotational timeframe within a forest carbon project may be adjusted due to the investments into silviculture due to carbon-related investment.

-For the purposes of the MFP, regenerative silviculture refers to the practice of regenerating forest stands through planned harvests and regrowth throughout the contemplated rotation period (i.e. turn), may include even or uneven aged management.
+&lt;sup>14 For the purposes of the MFP, regenerative silviculture refers to the practice of regenerating forest stands through planned harvests and regrowth throughout the contemplated rotation period (i.e. turn), may include even or uneven aged management.